Man’s Best Friend, Cattleman’s Foe

 The man riled up his fellow cattlemen, who called in a favor for their contributions to state representatives.
 In 1915, legislators delivered:

 Alabama legislators enacted a mandatory tax on dog ownership.
 This wasn’t the state’s first dog tax.
 Earlier dog taxes had been enacted in many counties and municipalities, and a statewide optional dog tax in 1887.
-Those taxes supported public schools.
+These taxes supported public education.

-The 1915 dog tax marked a major shift in that revenue exclusively benefited a special interest group, rather than funding a public program.
-Under the new law, dog tax revenue would be collected from dog owners and paid directly to livestock owners.
+The inequity was about to get far more egregious.
+While previous dog licenses taxes at least benefited a public program, revenue generated by the 1915 dog tax was earmarked for a special interest group.
+Under the new law, revenue collected from dog owners was transferred directly to livestock owners.
 The dog owner was already liable for harm done by his dog; now he was also required to insure the rancher against harm by wild dogs or dogs belonging to indigent owners.

-The 1915 tax demanded $1 per dog annually, or something like $32 in today’s dollars.
-Many localities (Crenshaw, Dallas, Limestone, Madison, Morgan, Russell counties; Florence, Fort Payne, and others) charged the same or a higher rate.
+The state’s 1915 tax demanded $1 per dog annually, or something like $32 in today’s dollars.
+Many localities (Crenshaw, Dallas, Limestone, Madison, Morgan, Russell counties and the municipalities of Florence, Fort Payne, and others) charged the same or a higher rate.

 Death or Taxes

-Not that cattlemen were forcing dog owners to pay.
-Those who couldn’t pay or who objected to the tax had the alternative of giving up their dog to be killed.
+Not that cattlemen were forcing dog owners to pay: those who couldn’t afford the tax or who objected to the tax had the alternative of giving up their dog to be killed.
 An MP’s characterization of a 1796 dog tax bill in England just as aptly described Alabama’s law:

 Nothing less than a death-warrant to that valuable race of animals.